wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ├── logs/                      # (Empty) Will contain any produced log files.
 ├── models/                    # (Empty) Directory for, `*.GGUF` and `model_config.json` ,files
 ```

+## NOTES:
+- "Llama.cpp has been working on improving AMD GPU support, but the implementation is not as mature as NVIDIA's CUDA support." -Claude_Sonnet

 ## DISCLAIMER:
 - It is advided not to run the scripts in Alpha stage, or unexpected results may occur.